- College of Health Sciences & School of Education

 Certificate in Assistive Technology and Accessible Design

 The Certificate in Assistive Technology and Accessible Design is an interdisciplinary program designed to meet the demand for assistive technology and accessible design specialists.
-The College of Health Science's Departments of Occupational Therapy and Communication Sciences Disorders along with the School of Education's Department of Exceptional Education collaborate on the course offerings and management.
+The Departments of Occupational Science and Technology and Communication Sciences Disorders in the College of Health Sciences, along with the Department of Exceptional Education in the School of Education, collaborate on the course offerings and management.
 The certificate follows a model of prerequisite disability and technology basic knowledge, survey of the fields, assessment, intervention and leadership.
 Completion of the certificate will help prepare the students to sit for State and National certification examinations as Assistive Technology Specialists, Rehabilitation Engineering Technologist and Low Vision Specialist.

 Application and Admission